Intervention System at Fleming Neon Middle School - Total time

 being motivated and inspired to challenge themselves in the learning

-Lisa Ware, Curriculum Coach at Jones Park Elementary located within Casey County, shares how the “all hands on deck” approach to their school-wide RtI program benefits students.
-Total time :41.
+Lisa Ware, Curriculum Coach at Jones Park Elementary located within Casey County, shares how the “all hands on deck” approach to their school-wide RTI program benefits students.

-Video: Placement Decisions within RtI Groups Based On Performance Data
+Placement Decisions within RTI Groups Based on Performance Data - Total Time 3:23

-Zach Hibbs, Educational Recovery Specialist and former mathematics teacher, along with Sarah Sowders and Sarah Tyson, teacher leaders at Hopkins County Central High School, demonstrate how they make student placement decisions within RtI groups based on performance data.
+Zach Hibbs, Educational Recovery Specialist and former mathematics teacher, along with Sarah Sowders and Sarah Tyson, teacher leaders at Hopkins County Central High School, demonstrate how they make student placement decisions within RTI groups based on performance data.
 Within this video, teachers share strategies used with students to target specific standards.
-Total Time 3:23.

-Video: RtI at Pulaski County High School (PCHS)
+RTI at Pulaski County High School (PCHS) - Total time 4:42

 Rodney McAninch describes the Response to Intervention process at